 As I meditated on the passage, I felt something of God’s heart for His people, particularly His lost sheep.
 I’m convinced that He is very tender towards His lost sheep, His children that have long since quit coming to church meetings.
 I’m beginning to understand something of what He feels for them, and that helps me understand why He’s so protective of them.

-- God is going to gather the remnant of His flock from all the different places that they have gone; places like “hidden from church,” or “withdrawn into hopelessness,” “given up,” or “just filling the back pew.”
-The gathering will be His work; we don’t need to plan for gathering; gathering is not our work, though we probably need to make room for the gathered sheep.
+• God is going to gather the remnant of His flock from all the different places that they have gone; places like “hidden from church,” or “withdrawn into hopelessness,” “given up,” or “just filling the back pew.”
+The gathering will be His work; we don’t need to advertise for gathering; gathering is not our work, though we probably need to make room for the gathered sheep.
 [Note that these sheep are coming from wild places, so they’re likely to be unfamiliar to us, both by name and in their mannerisms.]

-- God will set up shepherds over them.
+• God will set up shepherds over them.
 In this, I hear a couple of warnings: I can imagine some men and women in pastoral positions setting themselves as “over” the returning sheep.
-That would be a mistake any time (pastors, like all 5-fold ministers, are to serve), but especially so with these sheep who have learned to survive in the wild.
+That would be a mistake any time of course (pastors, like all 5-fold ministers, are to serve), but especially so with these sheep who have learned to survive in the wild.
 God promises to set up His own shepherds over them and I can’t imagine that He needs help with that.
 We can look to identify those He’s raising up, rather than installing our own people.
 Perhaps you and I will be among those set by God into those positions, but not unless we’re already shepherding the sheep He’s given us; not unless we’re doing it according to the goals and values that He has described in this passage and others like it.

-- Note that the only responsibility mentioned for the shepherds is to tend the sheep.
+• Note that the only responsibility mentioned for the shepherds is to tend the sheep.
 We (assuming that we’ll be involved) are not assigned to direct the sheep, to rush their development or their healing, nor to hinder their advancement.
 Our job is to feed them.
 Yes, there are some other responsibilities associated with being a shepherd, but the one that God points out is feeding.
 We tend to add other responsibilities that are more appropriate for cowboys than shepherds; God is not adding those.
 Maybe we shouldn’t either, eh?

 • Let me add this personal note: As God brings many of these people back into the church, we will be tempted to see them as “lost sheep” and want to baby them, clean them up, dress them up and minister to their obvious bumps and scrapes.
 I believe that if we take that approach, then the best we can hope for is that they don’t kick us in the teeth as they run from us and our “help” for them.

 Many of them will be like the stereotypical Platoon Sergeant who chews on the stub end of a cigar as he hunts the enemy in the jungle.
 If you’ve read Tom Clancy, think of the character John Clark.
 If you’re a comics fan, think of Nick Fury.
 If you like superheroes, think Wolverine: not so polished as we may like, but the right guy to have at your back in a dark alley full of bad guys.

 At the same time, it would be a mistake to vacate our leadership positions in favor of these returning warriors.
 We must not blindly follow them any more than we would blindly follow anyone else.
 In this generation, ministry – including the ministry of leadership – flows from relationship.
 It’s unreasonable and irresponsible to place complete strangers into leadership and then instruct our people to follow them.
 We need to welcome them into friendship, into relationship.
 Some of them, like some of us, are more suited for leadership than others, and we discover that through relationship.